The familly of spirits made out of grapes (= the clear spirit comes from the distillation of grapes) is very WIDE and take many forms.

 *Brandy (from brandywine, derived from Dutch brandewijn, gebrande wijn or "burned wine") is a spirit produced by distilling wine.

-Eau-de-vie can technically be made from any fruit, among them, grape even though quite rare.
+Eau-de-vie can technically be made from any fruit, among them, grape even though quite rare, like the AGUARDIENTE in Portugal or ARZANT E in Italy or BRANDY DE JEREZ.

 Of course gin and vodka producers can also add wine blends or distillates from wine to their products, for marketing purposes for example